CHCH-DT: Superstation CHCH and Fox affiliation (1982–1997)

 CHCH became a national superstation on January 1, 1982, when Cancom (now Shaw Broadcast Services) began carrying the station and three others (CHAN-TV in Vancouver, CITV-TV in Edmonton, and TCTV, which was essentially a rebroadcaster of CFTM-TV in Montreal) to cable television providers in remote regions of the country that otherwise only had access to the CBC.

+In the late 1980s, CHCH was unofficially affiliated with the American Fox television network.
+This caused tension between Fox and WUTV, the network's affiliate in Buffalo, New York.
+In 1989, WUTV disaffiliated from Fox, stating that CHCH's duplication of Fox programming on its VHF signal with a city-grade signal over Buffalo, along with the ability to simsub over WUTV on Canadian cable systems, put WUTV at an unfair disadvantage and compromised WUTV's ratings, which at the time were among the lowest in the network.

 During the late 1980s and early 1990s, the station began a branding effort centred around the slogan "Together, we're the ones!"
 Different promotional slogans referring to either Hamilton or Ontario as a whole, reflecting the station's cable coverage across the province, and a blue-coloured, 3D variation of the longtime "circles" logo were used.
-Promos had a vocal song from Frank Gari which was part of the Pride Inside music package also used by the station's newscasts and movie presentations (originally commissioned by another channel 11 which is WBAL-TV in Baltimore).
+Promos had a vocal song from Frank Gari which was part of the "Pride Inside" music package also used by the station's newscasts and movie presentations (originally commissioned by another channel 11 which is WBAL-TV in Baltimore).